ess-dmsc-dram/documents/core_team/project-programme.md

 Currently no distributed approach to working with `MDWorkpaces`.
 Many data redution workflows will spend significant amounts of their total processing effort working with `MDWorkspaces`.
 There is a signficant conceptual challange here, particularly for `MDEventWorkspaces`

 ### Blocking Projects
+We reccommend that Workspace design is approach, first, particularly taking into account of the [ORNL comment]((https://github.com/mantidproject/documents/blob/master/Design/ORNL_Mantid_5yearplan.pdf)) in section 5 regarding investigation of VTK type data structures.
 ### Specialist Skills Required
 TODO
 ### Resource and Profile Estimate